Mechanisms of Introspective Awareness: Introspection is Behaviorally Robust

-\looseness=-1 \textbf{Refusal abliteration increases true detection.} We hypothesize that refusal behavior, learned during post-training, suppresses detection by teaching models to deny having thoughts or internal states.
-Following \citet{arditi2024}, we ablate the refusal direction from Gemma3-27B instruct.\footnote{We also focus our introspection analysis at a smaller steering strength $\alpha = 2.0$, since the abliterated model exhibits coherence degradation (``brain damage'') at higher strengths; see \Cref{appendix-section:abliterated-model} for details.} \Cref{figure:combined-introspection} (\textit{right}) shows that abliteration increases TPR from 10.8\% to 63.8\% and introspection rate from 4.6\% to 24.1\% (at $\alpha = 2$), while increasing FPR from 0.0\% to 7.3\%.
-This suggests that refusal mechanisms inhibit true detection in post-trained models, while also playing a role in the reduction of false positives.
+\textbf{Refusal ablation (``abliteration'') increases true detection.} We hypothesize that refusal behavior, learned during post-training, suppresses detection by teaching models to deny having thoughts or internal states.
+Following \citet{arditi2024}, we ablate the refusal direction from Gemma3-27B instruct.\footnote{We also focus our introspection analysis at a smaller steering strength $\alpha = 2.0$, since the abliterated model exhibits coherence degradation (``brain damage'') at higher strengths; see \Cref{appendix-section:abliterated-model} for details.} \Cref{figure:combined-introspection} (\textit{right}) shows that abliteration increases TPR from 10.8\% to 63.8\% and introspection rate from 4.6\% to 24.1\% (at $\alpha = 2$), while increasing FPR only modestly from 0.0\% to 7.3\%.
+We observe similar results across four additional 8B--32B models (\Cref{appendix-section:abliteration-cross-model}).
+Our results suggest that refusal mechanisms inhibit true detection in post-trained models, while also reducing false positives.
+We corroborate this by LoRA finetuning the instruct checkpoints on preference pairs that affirm rather than deny having thoughts and internal states (thereby counteracting the learned refusal behavior), and observe substantial increases in true detection rates (\Cref{appendix-section:antidenial-dpo}).